tl;dr Shouty is an entertainment website and the name of a character in a comic strip and books.

 My name is Seon Ricks and I created Shouty my junior year of high school.
-Shouty debuted the fall of 1991 and was short-lived in a student newspaper.
-I only produced five or six strips in the course of a year, addressing topics like procrastination, positive thinking, and homophobia.
+The Shouty Mack comic strip debuted the fall of 1991 and was short-lived in a student newspaper.
+In the course of five months, I produced five Shouty Mack strips addressing topics like procrastination, positive thinking, and homophobia.

-Some people were upset with the views I expressed in the anti-homophobic comic, and an authority figure reprimanded it in an op-ed piece.
-A newspaper poll also revealed readers thought the comics could use some major improvements.
-As a result of these criticisms, I basically pulled a Homer Simpson and stopped making the comics.
+Some people were upset with the views I expressed in the anti-homophobic comic, and an authority figure and school donor reprimanded those views in an op-ed piece.
+A newspaper poll also revealed that my peers thought the comics could use some “major improvements.”
+In the face of these criticisms, I lacked the confidence to continue.

 Evolution of Shouty

 In the original comics, Shouty’s head was squash-shaped, but over time I became looser in how I drew him and his head took on the shape of an eggplant or a pear.
 Here’s what Midwest Book Review had to say about it:

 “Although Shouty has a faintly alien cone-head-like appearance, this trait is somehow endearing.”

 What hasn’t changed since the original Shouty, is his spirit.
 He is the same lovable guy who wants to do better, be better, and though he does fail at times, he keeps trying.
 A procrastinator, a joker, a friend.

 Shouty’s first book from the Life of Shouty Series, Good Habits, came out in 2010.
 The second book, Food & Fitness, came out in 2011.
 As an adult I struggled to maintain a healthy weight and fitness level.
 This book was written to inspire those important goals.
 Both of these books have lesson plans because I originally launched Shouty for children.
 When I was actively selling them at conferences and fairs across Georgia, I could tell kids instantly took to him.
 More often than not though, I’d hear a parent exclaim, “This isn’t for kids!
 This is for me!”